Fasdeq13/amdtool_linux/README.md

 ### Project Infrastructure Overview

 `amdtool_linux` is an open-source, high-performance graphical control panel suite designed natively for AMD Radeon hardware running under Linux desktop environments.
-The primary goal of this project is to provide a pixel-perfect, feature-rich interface clone of the official Windows-exclusive **AMD Software: Adrenalin Edition**, tailored entirely for the open-source ecosystem.
+The primary goal of this project, feature-rich interface clone of the official Windows-exclusive **AMD Software: Adrenalin Edition**, tailored entirely for the open-source ecosystem.

 The application core architecture utilizes **C++17** alongside the **Qt6 Widgets** engine framework to guarantee minimal runtime overhead with zero external garbage dependencies.